KevinVan720/animated_styled_widget/README.md

 ![style_toggle_buttons](https://i.imgur.com/HxNYklh.gif)

-Notice all those components follow exact parameter naming schemes as the built-in ones except for the styling part.
+Notice all those components follow the exact parameter naming schemes as the built-in ones except for the styling part.

-The StyledSwitch and StyledSlider is a little tricker, as now the styling involves two components.
+The StyledSwitch and StyledSlider are a little tricker, as now the styling involves two components.
 For StyledSwitch, you need to provide styling for both the track and the thumb.
 And the thumb will be aligned to either the left ot right side of the track (if the switch is horizontal).

 ![style_switch](https://i.imgur.com/8CANMuZ.gif)